CommonLit 360 CommonLit 360's Related Media Explorations: Increasing Engagement and Deepening Learning

 The Independent Reflection

 After students have collaboratively explored the multimedia links and discussed the aligned questions, they are prompted to reflect in writing through a culminating question.
-This open-ended, opinion-based question is intended for students to answer independently in preparation for a whole class discussion.
+This open-ended, opinion-based question is intended for students to answer independently in preparation for a class discussion.

 The Whole Class Discussion

-Finally, the Related Media Exploration ends with a whole class discussion of the reflection question to give students a chance to show mastery of the knowledge they gained.
+Finally, the Related Media Exploration ends with a class discussion of the reflection question to give students a chance to show mastery of the knowledge they gained.